jecnua/terraform-module-generator/README.md

     ./create_repo.sh aws elasticsearch

-Will create a directory called tf-aws-elasticsearch.
+Will create a module called tf-aws-elasticsearch.

 ### Add a module to a repo